axoflow/axosyslog-docs/content/docs/configure-source/_index.md

 weight: 500
 ---

-The following sections show you how to configure cloud-related syslog-ng sources.
+The following sections show you how to configure cloud-related sources in {{% param "product_name" %}}.